hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 - Service types

 For most home users, the default open policy is sufficient.
 Consider implementing ACLs if you:
-- Share your tailnet with family members
+- Share your Tailnet with family members
 - Need to isolate certain devices
 - Want to restrict access to sensitive services